 Stephen's notes also reveal he had a bad season playing for Brighton Boys, he writes "I missed plenty of games due to injury", "My position was never fixed for Brighton or Sussex, I was captain for Brighton during the first half of the season and scored 3 goals.
 Only one goal for Sussex"

 Young Gill may have thought he had a bad season by his standards, however, the 15-year-old was spotted by West Ham scout, Wilf Chitty whilst playing for Brighton in their 4th Round English Schools Trophy match at Canterbury on 3 December 1966.
-The youngsters disappointment with a 4-1 defeat for Brighton was soon forgotten when Chitty offered the striker a trail match with the Hammers.
+The youngster's disappointment with a 4-1 defeat for Brighton was soon forgotten when Chitty offered the striker a trial match with the Hammers.

 December turned out to be a good month, he also learnt that he was selected for a series of England trials.
 In January 1967, he played in the winning South East England side against their South West opponents at Hounslow.
-In February a 2-1 victory, playing for the South against the North at the Basball Ground, Derby.
+In February he gained another representative honour as a member of the South team which beat the North 2-1 at Derby County's Basball Ground.
 Stephen's parents were taken to the match by West Ham chief scout Wally St. Pier and Chitty who were monitoring the progress of the youngster.

 Around this period both Arsenal and Tottenham Hotspur offered Stephen trail games, which he accepted.
 Gill has recollections of sitting in Bill Nicholson’s (Spurs manager) and Bertie Mee’s (Arsenal manager) offices.
 However, he decided that West Ham had looked after him and his parents the best.
 The Gill family’s recollections of St. Pier at the crucial time in the young man’s career were that Wally was a “lovely man” and his influence persuaded Stephen to sign for the Hammers.

-As an apprentice his remuneration was £8 per week (plus the club paid £4 for lodging & 4 shilling vouchers (20 pence) for Cassettari’s Cafe.
+As an apprentice his remuneration was £8 per week (plus the club paid £4 for lodgings and provided 4 shilling vouchers (20 pence) for Cassettari’s Cafe.

-Gill lived in lodgings for first 18 months near to Boleyn Ground in Henicker Street where he was looked after by an a landlady.
+Gill lived in lodgings in Henniker Gardens near to the Boleyn Ground where he was looked after by a landlady for the first 18 months.

 He later moved on to share new lodgings for two years with another apprentice Bobby Sutton.
-(Bobby would later be Stephen’s best man at his wedding)
+(Stephen would later be Bobby’s best man at his wedding.)

 Practice matches would typically be, Youth v.
 "A" team and Reserves v.
 First XI, and as the weekend approaches Friday's would normally consist of light training ahead of the Saturday fixtures.

 Coming from schoolboy football Gill's level of fitness when he first arrived was behind the others and he worked hard with Bill Watson on extra fitness training.
-This included working in extra afternoon sessions to improves leg speed and sprinting.
+This included extra afternoon sessions to help improve speed with leg speed and sprinting drills.

 The weekly training routine for the budding apprentice was not always glamorous.
 The young charges would help out kit man Albert Walker to place out the first team kit on match days.
-They were also expected to sweep out the changing room and even the terraces after a league game at the Boleyn Ground, clean the boots of senior players and even paint the stands.
+They were also expected to sweep out the changing rooms and terraces after a league game at the Boleyn Ground, clean the boots of senior players and even paint the stands.